BaiyangZhang/BaiyangZhang.github.io/_posts/2024-03-11-Note-on-Kink-Mass-Correction-in-3D-Part-II.md

 # 2. Normal Modes

-Since we assumed the domain wall to be flatly lying in the $y$-plane, the normal modes in 2-d space can be *factorized* into $x$ and $y$ components,
+Since we assumed the domain wall to be lying flat in the $y$-plane, the normal modes in 2-d space can be *factorized* into $x$ and $y$ components,

 $$
 {\mathfrak g} _ {k_ {x}k_ {y}} (x,y) =  {\mathfrak g}_ {k_ {x}}(x) \times  e^{ -i y k_ {y}}.